sanyuered/WeChat-MiniProgram-AR-3D/README.md

 ![avatar](screenshot/3.jpg)

-When start a device motion, the device orientation control will rotate the screen.
+When start a device motion, the device orientation control will rotate the scene.

-When stop a device motion, use a hand to rotate the screen.
+When stop a device motion, uses a gesture to rotate the scene.

 ## 3D Viewer